nprapps/elections-bots/README.md

 2. A list of all scheduled tests that day, posted at the beginning of the workday
 3. A list of races for which the tabulation status or race call status changes

+**Related blog post:** [Election bots](https://blog.apps.npr.org/2025/01/29/election-bots.html) — How we used GitHub and Slack to stay up to date during the 2024 election season.

 ## Installation

 To run this project you will need node installed (preferably with NVM or another version manager)